hanrick2000/Sean-s-Cheat-Sheet/java/java-jvm.md

 - What is GC?
     - GC is the mechanism to automatically detect/delete the unused objects.
+    - Automatic garbage collection is the process of looking at heap memory, **identifying** which objects are in use and which are not, and **deleting** the unused objects.
+An in use object, or a referenced object, means that some part of your program still maintains a pointer to that object.
+An unused object, or unreferenced object, is no longer referenced by any part of your program.
+So the **memory** used by an unreferenced object **can be reclaimed**.
 - Why do we need it?
     - More efficiently manage dynamic memory allocation.
 - Where is it implemented?